Garner Marsh Ontario Land Tribunal (OLT) Dec 2024 update

 • Case File numbers: OLT-21-001788 and OLT-21-001567

-• Do not use the form for your comments as the form will corrupt the text.
-Either send your comments in the email to the Case Manager or on a separate document attached to the email along with the Participant Request form.
+• Do not put your comments in the box on the form as this will corrupt the text.
+Either send your comments in an email to the Case Manager along with the Participant Request form, or send comments on a separate document attached to the email along with the Participant Request form.

 • Email your completed form and comments to Case Manager Paul.DeMedeiros@ontario.ca

-Citizens can send a message to the OLT and watch the proceedings by filling out a simple “Participant Status” request form online and emailing and your comments to the case manager.
-This will give you access to the video conference meetings and the hearing but only to watch and listen to proceedings.
+Sending this form and your comments will give you access to the video conference meetings and the hearing but only to watch and listen to proceedings.
 Only lawyers may speak at OLT hearings.

 Scroll down for some background and for talking points to add to your statement.